vinland-technology/compliance-tool-collection/README.md

     Written by Henrik Sandklef

-    Please note that this is simply a wrapper around some great programs.
+    Please note that this is just a simple wrapper around some great programs.

 COPYRIGHT